Cryptonomicon: Pontifex Cipher

-In the first printing of Cryptonomicon, the script contained a syntax error in a substitution operator which prevented it from running.
-This was fixed in subsequent printings.

-A verbose and annotated version of the script appeared for some time on Bruce Schneier's web site.
+In the book, a playing-card based cipher called Pontifex is used.
+At Stephenson's request, Bruce Schneier developed such a cipher, calling it Solitaire, and a precise description of Solitaire is included as an appendix.
+Solitaire was cryptanalyzed in 1999.

 One-time pad

 Several of the characters in the book communicate with each other through the use of one-time pads.
 A one-time pad (OTP) is an encryption technique that requires a single-use pre-shared key of at least the same length as the encrypted message.

 The story posits a variation of the OTP technique wherein there is no pre-shared key - the key is instead generated algorithmically.

 Software

 Finux

 He also describes computers using a fictional operating system, Finux.
 The name is a thinly veiled reference to Linux, a kernel originally written by the Finnish native Linus Torvalds.
 Stephenson changed the name so as not to be creatively constrained by the technical details of Linux-based operating systems.